pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

 To add a demo API entity and its related Catalog objects, follow the same steps as registering any other software catalog entity:

-1. Navigate to the home page of Tanzu Application Platform GUI.
-Click **Home** on the left-side navigation bar.
+1. Go to the home page of Tanzu Application Platform GUI by clicking **Home** on the left-side navigation bar.
 Click **REGISTER ENTITY**.

     ![REGISTER button on the right side of the header.](../images/../../images/getting-started-tap-gui-5.png)